Geometry Dash: Gameplay

 Geometry Dash is a side-scrolling platformer.
 The player takes control of an icon and must navigate through levels until reaching the end.
-Standard gameplay uses an auto-scrolling camera, requiring the player to use a single button to complete each level.
-The level restarts from the beginning if the player collides with an obstacle, such as a spike or wall.
-A practice mode option allows checkpoints to be placed that the player can restart from, though this mode doesn't reward completion.
-In platformer mode, players can move left or right without the auto-scrolling camera and can access preset checkpoints without using practice mode.
+Classic gameplay uses an auto-scrolling camera, requiring the player to use a single button to complete each level.
+The level restarts from the beginning if the player collides with an obstacle.
+A practice mode option allows checkpoints to be placed that the player can restart from, though this mode doesn't reward certain collectibles.
+In platformer levels, players can move left or right without the auto-scrolling camera and can access preset checkpoints without using practice mode.

-Various gameplay elements can affect the movement of the player icon, including portals, pads, and orbs that can change the player's gravity, speed, size, direction, and gamemode.
-The player's gamemode, or vehicle, determines the motion of the player icon; for example, in the "cube" gamemode, the player jumps a predetermined height upon a single input.
-The "ball" gamemode lets the player change gravity, while the "ship" gamemode allows the player to fly.
+Various gameplay elements can affect the movement of the player icon.
+Orbs can allow the player to gain extra height mid-air.
+Portals can change the player's gravity, allow the player to teleport, switch the direction of gameplay or can change the game mode.
+For example, the default Cube game mode allows the player to perform jumps, the Ball game mode lets the player change gravity, while the Ship game mode allows the player to fly.
+The Dual game mode duplicates the icon, allowing the player to control both at the same time or each individually in Two-Player mode.
+Other elements may change the player's speed and size.

 Each level has an accompanying song.
-Timing and rhythm are crucial, and the music often synchronizes with a level's gameplay and design elements.
-Geometry Dash includes 26 main levels, four of which are platformer levels located in The Tower section of the game.
-Each level is assigned one of six difficulties: "easy", "normal", "hard", "harder", "insane", and "demon".
-Each main level contains three secret coins, requiring the player to take an alternate pathway or complete a task to obtain them.
-There are three demon levels among the main levels, and the player must obtain a certain number of secret coins before they can be played.
+Timing and rhythm are crucial; the music often synchronizes with a level's gameplay and design elements.
+Geometry Dash includes 26 developer-made levels, four of which are platformer levels located in a special section called "The Tower".
+Each level is assigned one of six difficulties: "Easy", "Normal", "Hard", "Harder", "Insane", and "Demon".
+Each level contains three secret coins, requiring the player to take an alternate pathway or complete a task to obtain them.
+The player must obtain a certain number of secret coins before the demon levels can be played.

-Beating levels or opening chests will reward the player with various collectibles, such as stars and mana orbs.
-Mana orbs, diamonds and keys can be used to unlock customization options for the player's icon, including the icon's design, colors, and death animation.
-Outside of levels, there are also shops and secret areas where customization options and other rewards may be purchased or unlocked.
+There are several collectibles and currencies that can be obtained in various ways.
+Completing levels will unlock icon customizations, with classic levels further awarding the player with stars, and platformer levels with moons.
+Levels will also award mana orbs, with 500 mana orbs awarding a Demon key.
+Demon Keys can be used to unlock chests in the Treasure Room, which will give rewards, such as mana orbs, diamonds, and icon designs.
+There are also two daily chests which award diamonds, mana orbs, and Demon keys.
+Mana orbs and diamonds can be used in shops to purchase icon customizations and other cosmetics.
+Vaults can be unlocked after obtaining certain amounts of collectibles, where entering codes can award further icon customizations.